You have to put your child in a properly fitted car seat or booster seat when travelling, no matter how short the journey is. This is the law.

 - use blankets instead of bulky jackets in winter to make sure the harness is in contact with the child's body

-The RSA has advice on how to make sure the harness or seat belt is tight enough.
+Make sure the harness or seat belt is tight enough

 For rearward-facing seats:

-- it should be tight enough so that only two fingers can fit between the top of the child’s shoulders and the harness
+- it should be tight enough so that only 2 fingers can fit between the top of the child’s shoulders and the harness

-- you shouldn't be able to turn your fingers in that position
+- you should not be able to turn your fingers in that position

 For forward-facing seats: